graphprotocol/research/specs/graphql-api/graphql-api.md

 }
 ```

 Several of the operations supported for querying collections of entities are also supported on the `_logs` field.
-Specifically, `first`, `last` and `orderDirection`.
+Specifically, `first`, `last` and `orderDirection`, `after` and `before` (though they may not all be used simultaneously, see documentation above).

 #### Example
 Query the ten most recent logs for a `Token` entity: